-The 2018 edition of Trial Objections will help you get your evidence in and keep your opponent’s evidence out.
-Author Rogge Dunn has added new cases throughout the book, spanning the entirety of the trial process, from motions in limine to closing argument.
-The new cases cover objections related to these topics and more:
+The 2019 edition of Trial Objections will help you get your evidence in and keep your opponent’s evidence out.
+Author Rogge Dunn has added six new practice-tested forms, plus dozens of new case blurbs throughout the book, covering objections and evidence related to the following topics and more:

 - Indoctrinating the jury